nofaceinbook/betterflat/README.md

 ## Issues
 Check out the FAQs included.
 Cutting runway profile is not working very stable, especially if you have a HD mesh with many triangles.
-OFten it helps to modify parameters like higher accuracy or move boundaries/runay.
+Often it helps to modify parameters like higher accuracy or move boundaries/runay.
+Also make sure not to create a profile or cut where already one exists, so make sure not change areas in the dsf-file your already have changed.
 The tools creates a log file bflat.log.
 Open the file with a text editor.
 You might find additional information there about your problem.
 Please report errors or give comments.